ashleyminor/kwk-level-1-lecture-004-ruby-2-recap-and-methods/README.md

 end
 ```

-**DON'T HIT ENTER, Just have the setup.
-Ask the students what should happen?
+**What should happen?
 The variables are defined, the method is defined, as long as the method can read those variables, everything should be fine, right?**

-Now try it.
+Let's try it by hitting enter.

 ```ruby
 local_greeting = "Shalom"